top of page

 Diagram to show how being self critical motivates you from a place of fear and doubt where as self compassion motivates from a place of safety and confidence

-When our body and brain believes we are in danger, we operate in survival mode.
-Our “thinking brain” becomes impaired, impacting our decision-making skills and performance abilities.
+When our body and brain believes we are in danger, we operate in Threat mode.
+Our “thinking brain” becomes impaired, we can't think straight.
+This impacts our decision-making skills and performance abilities.
 We may avoid risk, or take unwise actions.
-Then, of course, this can become a vicious circle as we feel stressed and criticise ourselves for any mistakes we make while in Threat mode.

 In survival mode, it is difficult to learn.
 We lose the ability to think in a nuanced way, and instead appraise situations and ourselves in black-and-white terms - success/failure, good/bad, perfect/disaster.
 These judgements feed back into our self-criticism.